Categories

 WinterSown – adapt to fit your needs

 Some months later I found that Trudi Davidoff, a Long Island housewife had made “wintersown” very popular.
-This method can be adapted to fit your needs and you can use all kinds of recycled containers.
-Her website, wintersown.org, covers almost every senario.
+This method can be adapted to fit YOUR special needs.
+I adapted it to suite MINE.

 Planted Already